eventnetusa/eventnet/src/_posts/2017-10-31-dont-get-spooked-by-event-day-challenges.md

     video_block:
       video_id:
   - text_block_markdown: >-
-      **PR Crisis/Social Events**

-      &nbsp;

-      * Princess Diana
+      ### <u><strong>PR CRISIS</strong></u>

+      Dress To Di For Tour

-      The Activation – Our SVP, at a previous company, was involved with the famous Dress to Di for Tour featuring one of Princess Diana’s gala gowns at malls in multiple markets.
+      * **The Activation** – Our SVP, at a previous company, was involved with the famous Dress to Di for Tour featuring one of Princess Diana’s gala gowns at malls in multiple markets.

-      * The Challenge – Princess Diana tragically passed away the night before one of the events.
+      * **The Challenge** – Princess Diana tragically passed away the night before one of the events.
 The event was going to feature media coverage.

-      * The Solution – The team went into the venue overnight and dismantled the entire activation not leaving a trace behind.
+      * **The Solution** – The team went into the venue overnight and dismantled the entire activation not leaving a trace behind.
 They canceled all remaining events as well as took down any marketing/promotion materials.

-      * The Outcome – They were able to provide respect to the royal family as well as avoid a PR crisis for the client.
+      * **The Outcome**– They were able to provide respect to the royal family as well as avoid a PR crisis for the client.
     single_image_block:
       single_image_path:
     double_image_block: